How to get entity_guid from JS for send to the server.

 );

-Spanish Dani MR Replied 8 years ago
+Spanish Dani MR Replied 1 decade ago

 CREATE TABLE IF NOT EXISTS ossn_trips (

-id_trip int(11) NOT NULL AUTOINCREMENT,
+id_trip int(11) NOT NULL AUTO_INCREMENT,

 guid int(11) NOT NULL,

-title text COLLATE utf8
+title text COLLATE utf8_spanish_ci NOT NULL,

-description text COLLATE utf8
+description text COLLATE utf8_spanish_ci NOT NULL,

 longitude float(10,6) NOT NULL,